Mavs extend home streak, end skid vs. Hawks in 114-107 win

+DALLAS (AP) - Luka Doncic can call himself even with Trae Young for now.

+The Dallas Mavericks can finally say their puzzling losing streak against the Atlanta Hawks is over.

-DALLAS (AP) - Harrison Barnes scored 25 points, Luka Doncic added 24 and the Dallas Mavericks extended their home winning streak to 11 games while ending a 10-game skid against Atlanta in a 114-107 victory over the Hawks on Wednesday night.
+Harrison Barnes scored 25 points, Doncic added 24 and the Mavericks extended their home winning streak to 11 games while ending a 10-game skid against Atlanta in a 114-107 victory over the Hawks on Wednesday night.

 Instead of wilting in the fourth quarter, the Mavericks took control with a 7-0 opening run for a 10-point lead and eventually went up by as many as 15 before the Hawks made it closer with an 11-1 run late.